Workforce Development Stipend and Scholarship Programs

 Please keep in mind that these programs rely on the availability of external funding every year.

 Geriatric Social Work Education Consortium (GSWEC)

 This one-year stipend of $4,000 to $8,000 is available to second year MSW students, including from the Virtual Academic Center (VAC), who graduate in the spring semester and who want to pursue a career in the field of aging.
 This initiative aims to strengthen geriatric social work education, increase social workers’ competency in the area of aging, and expose students to an emerging, high-growth field within social work.
-Students must be from the Department of Adult Mental Health and Wellness (AMHW) or Social Change and Innovation (SCI), maintain good academic standing (including field placement), and complete a field placement in geriatric social work in the Los Angeles area.
+Students must be from the Department of Adult Mental Health and Wellness (AMHW) or Social Change and Innovation (SCI), maintain good academic standing (including field placement), and complete a field placement with a GSWEC affiliated agency in the Los Angeles area.